A Highly Efficient Adaptive-Sieving-Based Algorithm for the High-Dimensional Rank Lasso Problem: Proximal Point Algorithm for Subproblem

-According to the above definition of $\mathcal{T}$ and its properties, we can get the convergence result in \cite{Rockafellar}. \begin{theorem} Let $\left\{x^k\right\}$ be an infinite sequence generated by Algorithm $\ref{alg2}$ under stopping criterion (A)(or (A')) for solving \eqref{eq19}, and $h(\cdot)$ is a proper convex function.
+According to the above definition of $\mathcal{T}$ and its properties, we can get the convergence result in \cite{Rockafellar}. \begin{theorem} Let $\left\{x^k\right\}$ be an infinite sequence generated by Algorithm $\ref{alg2}$ under stopping criterion (A) for solving \eqref{eq19}, and $h(\cdot)$ is a proper convex function.
 The sequence $\left\{x^k\right\}$ converges to a solution $\bar{x}$ of \eqref{eq19}.
-Furthermore, if the criterion (B)(or (B')) is also executed in Algorithm $\ref{alg2}$, there exists $\bar{k}\ge 0$ such that for all $k\ge\bar{k}$, there is
+Furthermore, if the criterion (B) is also executed in Algorithm $\ref{alg2}$, there exists $\bar{k}\ge 0$ such that for all $k\ge\bar{k}$, there is